 Walt Disney World, Helping People with Disabilities

-Do you have a disability which you believe will prevent you enjoying the attractions provided by Walt Disney World.
+Synopsis: Do you have a disability which you believe will prevent you enjoying the attractions provided by Walt Disney World.
+Do you have a disability which you believe will prevent you from enjoying the magic and superb attractions provided by Walt Disney World Orlando, Florida

 Main DigestDo you have a disability which you believe will prevent you from enjoying the magic and superb attractions provided by Walt Disney World Orlando, Florida